OliviaG-dev/Simple_Modal_React/README.md

 import { Modal } from '@oliviag-dev/simple-npm-modal-react';
 ```

-2-whrite the logic to sho or hide the modal
+2-whrite the logic to show or hide the modal
 ```bash
 const [isShow, setIsShow] = useState(true)
 ```